-Often nicknamed The Last Frontier, Balabac is a heaven on earth located in the south-westernmost point of the Philippines in the province of Palawan.
+Often nicknamed The Last Frontier, Balabac is a heaven on earth located in the southwesternmost point of the Philippines in the province of Palawan.
 It’s so close to Sabah, Malaysia (about 50 kilometers away) that most of the products sold on the mainland are Malaysian.
-Locals even say that buying goods from neighbor Sabah is cheaper compared to buying from Puerto Princesa.
+Locals even say that buying goods from neighbor Sabah is cheaper than buying from Puerto Princesa.
 And with its proximity to Malaysia, which is a Muslim country, the residents of Balabac are predominantly Muslim too.

-Balabac has 36 barangays, 14 of which can be found on Balabac Island or as locals call it mainland; this is where we spent most of our time during our 6D5N stay and learned a lot about the town.
-Balabac is home to diverse plant and animal species, including the Philippine mouse-deer or pilandok.
+Balabac has 36 barangays, 14 of which can be found on Balabac Island or, as locals call it, the mainland; this is where we spent most of our time during our 6D5N stay and learned a lot about the town.
+Balabac is home to diverse plant and animal species, including the Philippine mouse deer or pilandok.
 You can also find the third (Queen Helen Sandbar at the southern tip of Bugsuk Island) and fourth (Angela Sandbar east of Mansalangan Island) longest sandbars in the Philippines in this province.

 If there’s one thing I can confidently confirm about the town, it is that Balabac is not ready for mass tourism (as the locals did when I asked them).

-- As of now, the mainland only has four lodges, which cannot accommodate a lot.
+- Currently, the mainland only has four lodges, which cannot accommodate a lot.
 They are also usually fully booked by contractors working on projects in the area.

 - There are just 20 private boats in Balabac, most of which are small and can only carry less than 20 people.

-- There are only a few operators and boat captains that are licensed by Marina to organize trips and tours.
+- There are only a few operators and boat captains that Marina licenses to organize trips and tours.

-While I hope that its beauty can be preserved by not having many tourists (or just the irresponsible ones for that matter), I also do not want to deny its residents of jobs and opportunity to earn.
-I just wish that it can sustain the influx of tourists now that Balabac is gaining popularity thanks to social media.
+While I hope that its beauty can be preserved by not having many tourists (or just the irresponsible ones, for that matter), I also do not want to deny its residents of jobs and opportunity to earn.
+I wish it could sustain the influx of tourists now that Balabac is gaining popularity thanks to social media.